GerbilSoft/rom-properties/README.md

 The following platforms are still compatible, but may not receive as much support:
 * KDE 4.x
 * Windows XP SP3, Windows Server 2003 SP2, Windows Vista
+  * Note that WinInet in older versions of Windows does not support the newer encryption algorithms used by the online database hosts.
+    To work around this, you will need to download an older version of cURL and a certificate bundle.
+This is available on the Releases page.

 On Windows Vista and later, you will need the MSVC 2015-2022 runtime:
 * 32-bit: https://aka.ms/vs/17/release/VC_redist.x86.exe